Whatsapp Icon

 It's important to remember that self-care routines are highly personal, and what works for one person may not work for another.
 Therefore, listen to your body, and adjust your self-care practices as needed.
 Always communicate with your healthcare team about any new self-care activities you're considering, especially when it comes to changes in your diet or exercise regimen.
 Your health and safety should always be the top priority.

-Engaging in self-care activities for Soft Tissue and Visceral Sarcomas does not only help manage physical symptoms but also contributes significantly to your emotional and mental wellbeing.
+Engaging in self-care activities for Soft Tissue and Visceral Sarcomas does not only help manage physical symptoms but also contributes significantly to your emotional and mental well-being.
 By taking active steps towards self-care, you are taking control of your health and actively contributing to your healing journey.

 Coping Strategies for Soft Tissue and Visceral Sarcomas Treatment